 We met Tatiana, a Czech pilgrim, above left, while we were waiting for a response at the Convent.
 She had arrived shortly after us.

 After dropping off our packs, we went into town to have a look around.
-We stumbled upon the Capela das Almas, a lovely little historical chapel first built in the 13th century, with some evidence of uncovered Romaneque walls, perhaps from as long ago as the 9th century.
+We stumbled upon the Capela das Almas, a lovely little historical chapel first built in the 13th century.
+The chapel has some evidence of uncovered Romanesque walls, perhaps from as long ago as the 9th century.

-Then onwards, to the narrow streets at the center of town, with shops and cafés:
+Then onwards, to the narrow streets in the center of town, with shops and cafés:

 Then we turned northward toward this 18th century church, the Casa da Capela das Malheiras, with its flamboyant Baroque-style.
 It was closed when we sat by the café here to wait for our friend Steve and have a beer!
 We knew he was near and texted him to join us!

 After hooking up with Steve, from the UK, and celebrating the day with a beer, we ran into Yanni from the Netherlands, and off we all went to the main square, the Praça da República.
 In the square there is this old edifice, below, the Antigos Paços do Concelho, the old town hall converted into an art gallery.

 While I wanted to go see the Santuário de Santa Luzia, the prominent building on the hill above Viana do Castelo, it was covered in scaffolding, so we opted not to try to see it.
 The views would be fantastic from atop the hill.
 I am saving it for the next time.